rust-lang/book/second-edition/nostarch/chapter16.md

 Like many types, we create a `Mutex<T>` through an associated function named `new`.
 To access the data inside the mutex, we use the `lock` method to acquire the lock.
-This call will block until it's our turn to have the lock.
+This call will block until it’s our turn to have the lock.
 This call can fail if another thread was holding the lock and then that thread panicked.
-In a similar way as we did in Listing 16-6 in the last section, we're using `unwrap()` for now, rather than better error handling.
+In a similar way as we did in Listing 16-6 in the last section, we’re using `unwrap()` for now, rather than better error handling.
 See Chapter 9 for better tools.